 LUFS are really useful, but your ears are still needed for a final check in the real world, as so many other factors come in to play, like tempo, instrumentation, vocal styles across the album etc.

-If the initial anchor point of the album is not chosen correctly, the entire foundation of the album may not be optimised.
+Also massively important is If the initial anchor point of the album is not chosen correctly, the entire foundation of the album may not be optimised.
 This is another factor where a human brain will always beat AI – because it hinges on an emotional response.

 What’s the difference between Peak Level and True Peak?